kozistr/kozistr.github.io/_posts/about.md

 #### _Machine Learning Engineer_, **Rainist**, **(2019.11.11 ~ 2020.06.19)**

-- Developed the transaction category classification application to automatically identify the category for the convenience of user experience.
+- transaction category classification application to identify the category for the convenience of user experience.
   - Developed the lightweight transaction category classification model. **In A/B test**, the new model **achieved 25 ~ 30%p+** `*Accuracy` improvement.
   - Developed the backends (e.g., model serving, business logic microservices) in Python.
     - Utilized inference-aware framework (ONNX) to goal stable and low latency.
     - Achieved a target latency of about 7 ~ 10 TPS (p50 latency) while handling `1M transactions/day` (1 transaction = 100 samples).
-- Developed the CSS model to forecast the possibility of loan overdue.
+- CSS model to forecast the possibility of loan overdue.
 - Worked as full-time.

 % `*Accuracy` : how many users don't update their transactions' category.

 #### _Machine Learning Engineer_, **VoyagerX**, **(2019.01.07 ~ 2019.10.04)**

-- Developed `Proceedings` deep learning application which automatically recognizes speakers & speeches (speaker diarization).
+- `Proceedings` deep learning application which automatically recognizes speakers & speeches (speaker diarization).
   - Developed the backend to diarize the conversation.
   - Developed the lightweight speaker verification model (served at AWS Lambda).
   - Developed the on/offline speaker diarization based on clustering & E2E methods.
-- Developed a `Hair Salon` project to swap the hair with what the user wants naturally.
+- `Hair Salon` project to swap the hair with what the user wants naturally.
   - Developed a hair/face image segmentation model to identify hair & face accurately.
   - Developed image in-painting model to detach a hair.
   - Developed an I2I translation model to change the hairstyle.